nesi/perf-training/_lessons/python-scatter/01-profiling.md

 ## ARM MAP

-Another useful profiler is provide on the NeSI system, the [ARM MAP](https://www.arm.com/products/development-tools/server-and-hpc/forge/map) (previous Allinea MAP) profiler, which is part of the `forge` module (as well as the parallel debugger DDT).
+Another useful profiler is provided on the NeSI system, the [ARM MAP](https://www.arm.com/products/development-tools/server-and-hpc/forge/map) (previous Allinea MAP) profiler, which is part of the `forge` module (as well as the parallel debugger DDT).

-In contrast to cProfile, MAP is a commercial product, which can profile  parallel, multi-threaded and single-threaded C/C++, Fortran and F90, as well as Pyhton codes.
+In contrast to cProfile, MAP is a commercial product, which can profile parallel, multi-threaded and single-threaded C/C++, Fortran and F90, as well as Python codes.
 It can be used without code modification.
 MAP can be launched with a GUI and without.
-The GUI allows the user to navigate thru the code and enables to focus on specific source lines.
-The "Express Launch", without GIU enables easy usage of existing queue scripts and workflows.
-For more details see [ARM MAP manual](https://developer.arm.com/docs/101136/latest/map)).
+The GUI allows the user to navigate through the code and enables them to focus on specific source lines.
+The "Express Launch", without a GUI, enables easy usage of existing submission scripts and workflows.
+For more details see the [ARM MAP manual](https://developer.arm.com/docs/101136/latest/map)).
 On the NeSI system you can start it by loading `module load forge` and launching `map`.

 ## Summary